bostonjukebox/brains-jukebox/README.md

 ## Motivation

-The Boston Touch Jukebox uses the concept of "media as a software" (Lev Manovich, 2012) to expand the sensorial scope of music.
+The Boston Brains Jukebox uses the concept of "media as a software" (Lev Manovich, 2012) to expand the sensorial scope of music.
 It aims to provide a complete and new experience to music listeners.
 They will not only listen to music but also feel and touch music.

 A headband sensor is used to capture the user's mood, and touch sensors attached to objects give users the opportunity to choose music based on their touch.
 Local songs from Bostonians musicians are used in the project.